patondev/empirica-guide/chocolatey/README.md

 ![Run empirica](8.png)

-9. If it's running, then you can access this on http://localhost:3000
+9. If it's successfully running, you can access this on http://localhost:3000

 ![Empirica Running](9.png)